Psykotikism/Mutant_Tanks/README.md

 12. Administration system designed for access to and immunity from Mutant Tanks.
 13. Detects idle or bugged (no behavior) Tanks.
 14. Controllable Tank spawns.
+15. Fully compatible with all game modes.
+16. Toggle damage scaling based on difficulty.

 ### Requirements
 1. `SourceMod 1.11.0.6511` or higher